geraldine1456/Home_Sales/README.md

 ### 📌 Overview

 This project analyzes a home sales dataset using **SparkSQL** to uncover trends such as average home prices by bedroom count, home features, and view ratings.
-The analysis emphasizes **performance tuning** through **caching** and **partitioning** to demonstrate Spark’s optimization capabilities.
+The analysis emphasizes **performance tuning** through **caching** and **partitioning** to demonstrate how different Spark optimization strategies perform under various query conditions.

 ---